space-concordia-robotics/robotics-networking/README.rst

                             send query about what is currently running

-So after running the server, with the above command (roboticsnet-test), you can send a packet this way:
+So after running the server, with the above command (roboticsnet-server), you can send a packet this way:

     $ roboticsnet-client --move 23